EffectOrientedProgramming/book/Chapters/00_Copyright.md

-2. Permission is granted to use the Source Code without modification in classroom situations, including in presentation materials, provided that the book "Atomic Kotlin" is cited as the origin.
+2. Permission is granted to use the Source Code without modification in classroom situations, including in presentation materials, provided that the book "Effect Oriented Programming" is cited as the origin.

 3. Permission to incorporate the Source Code into printed media may be obtained by contacting: